bennyhuo/KotlinBlogTranslation/original/Anko 0.6 is Released.md

 ## Your Feedback is Welcome

-Anko is licensed under Apache Licence 2.0, and the project is available on Github.
+Anko is licensed under Apache Licence 2.0, and the project is  [available on Github](https://github.com/JetBrains/anko) .<br/>
 Your feedback and pull requests are welcome!